Kerlyn loves to share her passion for Filipino food with others so that they too can delight in delicious Southeast Asian cuisine.

-Genuine Pastillas de Leche – Ingredients and Tools
+Pastillas de Leche Recipe

-- ¾ cup sugar (1/2 cup sugar if cow’s or goat’s milk is used)
+- ¾ cup sugar (½ cup sugar if using cow or goat milk)

 - 1 teaspoon cornstarch